Contrast

 Just being mother of the bride

-She has little recollection of what happened at A&E. After assessment, the hospital palliative doctors arranged for Catherine to be admitted to the Hospice, where she stayed for a few weeks before going home with the support of the Hospice in the Home team and SinglePoint.
+Catherine had been admitted to the Hospice last year, where she stayed for a few weeks before going home with the support of the Hospice in the Home team and SinglePoint.
 Catherine died peacefully at home, with her loved ones around her.
+While she had been at the Hospice, Catherine witnessed her daughter’s marriage blessing and shared her joy…

 Speech markMy youngest daughter, Anna, is due to be married in September and we were informed that it would be the best option to bring things forward.
 A blessing was arranged by Tim [spiritual care] and within two days Anna organised everything and the whole team at the Hospice pulled together and made everything happen.